abc579/simple-git-lfs-server/README.md

 The objective of this project is to learn C++ by doing.

-# Very Important (but you can skip this section, heh)
+# Very Important (but you can skip this section, hehe)

 I am new to C++ and only have experience in database programming (PL SQL, SQL and so forth), so I apologise if the quality of this code